-Your outdoor gear can make-or-break your enjoyment of your outdoor activities.
+Your outdoor gear can make-or-break your enjoyment of outdoor activities.

-That doesn’t mean you have to spend a fortune…especially if you don’t feel the need to have your favorite item in every color!
+That doesn’t mean you have to spend a fortune (more on that in a minture).
 But you need to invest in decent gear for comfort, weather protection and durability.

-Those of us in the Active Outdoor Women community aren’t climbing Mount Everest or kayaking across Lake Superior.
+Those of us in the Active Outdoor Women community probably aren’t going to climb Mount Everest or kayak across Lake Superior.
 We’re not scaling Half Dome or even through-hiking the Appalachian Trail (although it’d be cool if some of us were!).

 But even we ordinary outdoor lovers need decent gear.